wyomingw4w/wyomingw4w.org/_pages/home.md

 ---
 permalink: /
 layout: single
-title: "Reproductive Rights for Wyoming Women"
+title: "Reproductive Rights for Wyomingites"
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/scotus-splash.jpg
-excerpt: "A 501(c)(3) non-profit established to ensure that Wyoming
+excerpt: "A 501(c)(3) non-profit established to ensure that all Wyoming
-          women are able to implement their choice to terminate a pregnancy."
+          residents are able to implement their choice to terminate a pregnancy."
 ---